The COVID-19 Solidarity Response Fund ceased active fundraising on 31 December 2021.

-Donations to the COVID-19 Solidarity Response Fund (SRF) support WHO’s work, including with partners to suppress transmission, reduce exposure, counter misinformation, protect the vulnerable, reduce mortality and morbidity and accelerate equitable access to new COVID-19 tools.
+We remain deeply grateful to all who donated to the Solidarity Response Fund in support of WHO’s global pandemic response.
+Donations to the Fund supported WHO’s work, along with its partners, to suppress transmission, reduce exposure, counter misinformation, protect the vulnerable, reduce mortality and morbidity, and accelerate equitable access to new COVID-19 tools.

-As of June 4th, SRF partners have raised and received pledges for
+As of Dec 31, 2021 SRF partners had raised and received pledges for

 to the World Health Organization to procure and distribute essential commodities and coordinate response.

 to UNRWA to support refugee populations in Gaza, Jordan, Lebanon, Syria and the West Bank.

 We are grateful to supporters of the COVID-19 Solidarity Response Fund, whose contributions, in many forms, have greatly helped the World Health Organization’s lifesaving work to fight COVID-19.
 View supporters.